 WHO I AM

-I am an Oxford educated celebrant, creative facilitator, speaker, voiceover artist, writer and musician.
+I am an Oxford educated ritual designer, creative facilitator, inspirational speaker, voiceover artist and musician.

 For over a dozen years, I have been creating experiences designed to connect us to our creativity, to each other, to ourselves and to the possibility of wonder.

 As a ritual designer, I create bespoke ceremonies to honour the thresholds in our lives, be that a rite of passage for an organisation at a point of transition, an individual stepping across a threshold in their career or any number of other transformations in work, love, life or death that call for a moment of meaning.

 I create content to inspire curiosity, creativity and wonder, from interviewing world leading scientists, creators, artists and entrepreneurs in the Possibility of Wonder to offering online courses on creativity, wellbeing, ritual at work and the art of ritual design.
 My TEDx talk ‘Why we still need ritual’ has had over 14k views and I have been a keynote speaker at Google, Sunday Assembly and the UN International Day of Happiness.

 I work with people of all values and beliefs, as well as working with organisations to bring ritual design into culture change.
 As a creative facilitator, I remind individuals and organisations how to play, get creative and shift their perspective so that they see the world afresh, equipping companies as well as digital nomads to create their own rituals for creative inspiration, accessing flow and aligning their work with meaningful missions.

 I broadcast live to Psychologies online community of 1.4 million subscribers every month and have been featured in Psychologies magazine, The Sunday Times, Amica, ES magazine and Radio 4's Digital Human.